Pinoso / El Pinós

-Pinoso ([piˈnoso]), officially El Pinós/Pinoso (in Valencian and Spanish) is a traditional town which sits located in the mountainous countryside of the Alicante/Murcia border (at some 56 km from Alacant).
+Pinoso ([piˈnoso]), officially Pinoso / El Pinós (in Spanish and Valencian) is a traditional town which sits located in the mountainous countryside of the Alicante/Murcia border (at some 56 km from Alacant).
 This traditional town is renowned for the production of fine wines, rock salt and marble.
 Pinoso has a population of 7,300 and a municipal area of 126 km2.
-Recently it has experienced a growth in tourism: since the coast line has virtually no more room for new residentials, these are moving inland into the province.
+Recently it has experienced a growth in tourism.

 There are 10 minor local entities within the municipality area: El Rodriguillo, Culebró, Les Enzebres, Ubeda, Cases d'Ibáñez or Les Casetes, Lel, Cases del Pi, El Paredó, La Cavallussa and Tresfonts.